CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/connecting-to-appengine-from-sap.md

 ## Using Token in an Integration Scenario

-The following example demonstrates how to retrieve data from AppEngine using the token and CompanyId saved during the previous steps:
+The following example demonstrates how to retrieve data from CompuTec AppEngine using the token and CompanyId saved during the previous steps:

 ![Transformation-atom](./media/connecting-to-appengine-from-sap/step-modeler.png)

 1. **GetToken** – This atom retrieves the saved token from BizStore using the operation type `access_op`.

 2. **LoginCredentials** - This atom prepares the JSON structure required for the API call.
-Based on the documentation for the target object (in this example, no content is sent to AppEngine since the GET method is used), the atom:
+Based on the documentation for the target object (in this example, no content is sent to CompuTec AppEngine since the GET method is used), the atom:
     - Creates the `<Token>` and `<CompanyId>` sections.
     - Places the complete JSON structure into the `<bfa:io>` section.